-Tocris products are intended for laboratory research use only.
+Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

-Preparing Stock Solutions
+Preparing Stock Solutions for Simvastatin

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

-References are publications that support the products' biological activity.
+References are publications that support the biological activity of the product.

-Garrett et al (2001) Statins and bone formation.
+Garrett et al (2001) STAT and bone formation.
 Curr.Pharm.Des.
 7 715 PMID: 11405194

-Kaushal et al (2003) Potential anticancer effects of statins: fact or fiction?
+Kaushal et al (2003) Potential anticancer effects of STAT: fact or fiction?
 Endothelium 10 49 PMID: 12699077

 White (1999) Pharmacological effects of HMG CoA reductase inhibitors other than lipoprotein modulation.
 J.Clin.Pharmacol.
 39 111 PMID: 11563401

-Reinoso et al (2002) Preclinical pharmacokinetics of statins.
+Reinoso et al (2002) Preclinical pharmacokinetics of STAT.
 Methods Find.Exp.Clin.Pharmacol.
 24 593 PMID: 12616706

 If you know of a relevant reference for Simvastatin, please let us know.